-Each state, Florida included, follows slightly different procedures when it comes to slip and fall injury claims.
-In the following paragraphs, we'll examine some key Florida laws related to slip and fall accidents, such as the time limits for filing a lawsuit, and what happens if you are found to be partly at fault for the incident that led to your injuries.
+In this article, we'll examine some key Florida laws related to slip and fall accidents, such as the time limits for filing a lawsuit in the state's civil courts, and what happens if you are found to be partly at fault for the incident that led to your injuries.
 We'll also touch on slip and fall claims against government employees or agencies, since these typically follow a different set of rules than slip and fall claims against private parties.

 (To learn more about slip and fall claims, including what to expect in an insurance settlement or lawsuit, check out all the helpful articles in our Slip and Fall section.)

-It's important to remember that this time limit only applies to lawsuits you file in court.
-It does not apply to claims you might file with an insurance company (check your policy for any applicable deadlines).
-However, after a slip and fall accident occurs, it's wise to get the insurance claim process started as soon as possible.
+This law (called a "statute of limitations") only applies to lawsuits you file in court.
+It does not apply to claims you might file with an insurance company (such as a third party claim you bring with the property owner's insurance carrier).
+However, after a slip and fall accident occurs, it's always wise to get the insurance claim process started as soon as possible.
 This helps preserve your rights so that you can always file a lawsuit if you need to -- or credibly threaten to file one if settlement negotiations stall -- well within the four-year window.

 Florida has its own set of rules for determining the outcome of slip and fall cases where the injured person (the one who files an insurance claim or lawsuit) is also partly at fault for the accident.
 Florida uses a "pure comparative fault" rule, which reduces the damages a claimant or plaintiff can receive if he or she is found to be partly at fault for the accident.